darkoperator/Posh-SSH/Readme.md

 The main purpose of the module is to facilitate automating actions against one or multiple SSH enabled servers.

 #Install
-To install the module including all source code you can just run in a PowerShell v2 or v3 the following command:
+To install the module including all source code you can just run in a PowerShell v3 the following command:
 <pre>
 iex (New-Object Net.WebClient).DownloadString("https://gist.github.com/darkoperator/6152630/raw/c67de4f7cd780ba367cccbc2593f38d18ce6df89/instposhsshdev")
 </pre>